Aariz27/CW2025/README.md

 ---

 ### 8. Game Over Panel Not Appearing
-**Problem**: When bricks reached the top of the board, the game would stop but the game over panel stayed invisible.
+**Problem**: When bricks reached the top of the board, the game would stop but the game over panel stayed invisible against the game background.

+**Root Cause**: Multiple issues:
-**Root Cause**: I was using `groupNotification.getChildren().clear()` which was removing the entire container, including the game over panel.
+1. `hidePauseNotification()` was using `groupNotification.getChildren().clear()` which removed everything including the game over panel
+2. The game over panel lacked proper styling and contrast
+3. Panel positioning wasn't explicit enough in the FXML

 **Solution**:
-- Changed to only clear the pause panel specifically
+- Fixed `hidePauseNotification()` to only remove the pause panel specifically instead of clearing all children
-- Used `groupNotification.getChildren().remove(pausePanel)` instead
-- Made sure game over panel is added after clearing
+- Added white text color to CSS (`-fx-text-fill: white`) in the `gameOverStyle` with better padding
+- Moved `GameOverPanel` outside the Group directly into the root Pane with explicit positioning (`layoutX="40"`, `layoutY="200"`)
+- Added semi-transparent dark background to the panel so it's clearly visible over the game board

 **Lesson Learned**: Be specific about what you're removing from UI containers.
 Clearing everything can have unintended consequences.
+Also, UI elements need proper contrast and positioning to be visible.

 ---